Kalvisan/fileflow-cli/PLAN.md

    - If no Python, shows detailed instructions with link to python.org
    - Installs pip if not present
    - Installs program with `pip install -e .`
-   - Creates `file-sorter` command in system
+   - Creates `fileflow-cli` command in system

 2. **Windows CMD:** `install.bat`
    - Checks for Python presence